-Separately, protectionism is on the rise globally.
+Protectionism has been on the rise globally, in recent years.
 For example, in Europe, large sovereign debts and fiscal deficits, low growth prospects and high unemployment rates in a number of countries have contributed to the rise of various Eurosceptic parties, which advocate for their countries to leave the European Union and/or adopt protectionist policies.
 These parties are increasingly popular in various European countries, including major European economic powers such as Germany and France.
 The withdrawal of the United Kingdom from the European Union has increased the risk of additional trade protectionism and has created supply chain disruptions.

-The United States, which has emerged as a key market for LPG and major producer of crude oil, has similarly seen a rise in protectionist policies.
-For example, in 2018, China and the United States each began implementing increasingly protective trade measures, including significant tariff increases, in a trade war between these countries.
-Although there have been signs of thawing China-United states relations, many of these protectionist measures remain in place a deterioration in relations may occur.
-U.S. presidential candidate Donald Trump has also threatened to impose tariffs exceeding 60% on Chinese goods if elected president, which could reignite the China-United States trade war.
+The United States, which has emerged as a key market for LPG, has similarly seen a rise in protectionist policies.
+Since 2018, China and the United States each began implementing increasingly protective trade measures, including significant tariff increases, in a trade war between these countries.
+Beginning in February 2025, President Trump has announced new tariffs on imports, including 10% tariffs on virtually all imports to the United States, and higher tariffs on imports of certain products or from certain countries (including Canada, Mexico and China).
+In response, foreign governments, including China, have enacted retaliatory tariffs.
+It is unknown whether and to what extent new tariffs will be adopted, or the effect that any such actions would have on us or our industry.